MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-troubleshooting-23h2.md

 To collect logs for updates using the Azure portal, see [Use Azure Update Manager to update your Azure Local, version 23H2](../update/azure-update-manager-23h2.md#troubleshoot-updates).

-To collect logs for the update failures using PowerShell, follow these steps on the client that you're using to access your cluster:
+To collect logs for the update failures using PowerShell, follow these steps on the client that you're using to access your system:

 1. Establish a remote PowerShell session with the server node.
 Run PowerShell as administrator and run the following command: